 Under the plan, the United Auto Workers union would gain a 17.5 percent stake in New GM, the Canadian government would own about 12 percent, and GM bondholders are expected to get about 10 percent.

 GM has said more than 50 percent of its bondholders support the deal, but a group of small bondholders mounted a challenge to the sale in court on Tuesday.
 The dissenting bondholders have suggested that rather than complete the sale, GM should pursue a speedy traditional reorganization plan where creditors would be able to vote on the outcome.

 Several other individual bondholders have filed objections to the sale, along with the state of Texas which contends the sale illegally challenges state laws on dealerships, and a group representing about 300 Americans with lawsuits against GM for alleged product defects.

-GM, however, resolved a key objection from nine state attorneys general over the weekend, saying the New GM would accept liability for future product defects.
+GM, however, resolved a key objection from nine state attorneys general over the weekend, saying New GM would accept liability for future product defects.
 The company also said it would address objections raised by more than 20 of its parts suppliers.

 The case is In re: General Motors Corp, U.S. Bankruptcy Court, Southern District of New York, No. 09-50026.